thoughtspot/thoughtspot.github.io/_end-user/search/high-cardinality.md

 ![High cardinality table example]({{ site.baseurl }}/images/cardinality-table-rows.png "High cardinality table example")

-Column summaries are not available for tables with more than 1000 rows.
+Column summaries are not available for tables with more than 15000 rows, unless the data comes from an [Embrace connection]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 ## High cardinality charts